Best Destination Sandboxes at Local Parks for NYC Kids

 We've been fans of this David Rockwell-designed romping spot since it opened in 2010.
 The sand area takes up half of the playground, so there's plenty of space to dig and build.
 The playground's signature soft blue blocks can be added to whatever you create (though you'll probably need to retrieve them from the water area at the other end).
 The presence of paid Play Associates (really!) helps keep things calm and clean, too.

-All day fun and great views await at the Hudson River-adjacent Pier 25 play area.
-Photo by Rose Gordon Sala
+All-day fun and great views await at the Hudson River-adjacent Pier 25 play area.
+Photo by Jody Mercier

 Hudson River Park at North Moore Street

 The Pier 25 playground in Hudson River Park on the water is another destination spot for epic, all-day, all-ages fun.
 The sandbox is big and always bustling with activity.
-There is even some shading from umbrellas and trees.
-Other attractions within the playground walls include a huge rock climbing wall, tons of interactive water features (dumping buckets, anyone?), and a large jungle gym.
+There is even some shade from umbrellas and trees.
+Other attractions include a huge rock-climbing wall, tons of interactive water features (dumping buckets, anyone?), and a large jungle gym.
 Beyond the playground borders, you'll also find a miniature golf course and FREE kayaking.

 Brooklyn's Sandbox Village is a huge sandy spot with wooden playhouses, a train, and nearby sprinklers!
-Photo by Rose Gordon Sala
+Photo by Sara Marentette

 Enter at Atlantic Avenue

-Organized into four distinct play areas, Pier 6 in Brooklyn Bridge Park is a major kid destination, especially for the preschool set.
-There's the seasonal Waterlab, Slide Mountain, Swing Valley, and Sandbox Village, one of the largest sandboxes in all of NYC!
-There's plenty of sand for digging and building, as well as several log-cabin-like play houses, a wooden train and other structures if tots are looking for more active fun.
+Organized into five distinct play areas, Pier 6 in Brooklyn Bridge Park is a major kid destination, especially for the preschool set.
+There's the seasonal Waterlab, Slide Mountain, Swing Valley, and Sandbox Village, one of the largest sandboxes in all of NYC.
+There's plenty of sand for digging and building, as well as several log-cabin-like playhouses, a wooden train, and other structures if tots are looking for more active fun.
 Parents find plenty of seating around the edges, along with some benches, and bathrooms are directly across from the sandbox at Pier 6's Fornino, a great spot to grab lunch.

 Lower level at West 105th Street

-I admit, this is an unconventional pick, because it's more of a recreation spot for teens and adults than a sandbox, but that's part of its allure.
-Two sets of rings tower above a giant sand pit, but you can always find a place to plop down far from the drop zone.
+I admit, this is an unconventional pick because it's more of a recreation spot for teens and adults than a sandbox, but that's part of its allure.
+Two sets of rings tower above a giant sandpit, but you can always find a place to plop down far from the drop zone.
 While your kids sift through the clean sand, they'll enjoy gawking at the ring tricks people pull off.
 There's also a sand volleyball court here, so it's a good sandbox alternative on weekdays when it's usually empty.
-Bonus: A cafe borders this sand spot.
+Bonus: A cafe borders this sand spot and serves plenty of kid-pleasing snacks.

 Enter at 242nd Street and Broadway

-Although the Bronx is lacking in the sandbox department (maybe because it's home to Orchard Beach?), our blogger Sonia recommends this small, beach-like area located within Van Cortlandt Park's popular pool area.
+Although the Bronx lacks the sandbox department (maybe because it's home to Orchard Beach?), local moms recommend this small, beach-like sand play zone located within Van Cortlandt Park's popular pool area.
+New York City public pools open on June 26.

-A version of this article first published in 2015, but we've since updated it.
+A version of this article first published in 2015, but it's updated annually.